EinSamstorch/IntelligentFactory/docs/HAL_Protocols/protocols.md

   - "processing" if the task is still doing,
   - "failed" if the task is failed.

+- extra_info :
+  - if task_state = "done", extra_info can be the return value from the task,
+  - if task_state = "failed", extra_info can ben the reason why it failed.
+  - or "" for other case.

 ##### <font color="#FFD700">2.Detail Commands</font>
 This section contains each type of machines.
 It tells the cmd_str of each machine.